sodadata/docs/soda-library/run-a-scan.md

 2. In the table of checks, locate the check you wish to execute and click the stacked dots, then select **Execute Check**.
 Alternatively, click the check and in the check's page, click **Execute**.
 You can only execute an individual check if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
 3. Soda executes *only* your check.

-You can also run and ad hoc scan to execute all checks associated with a scan schedule.
+You can also run and ad hoc scan to execute all checks associated with a scan definition.

 1. In Soda Cloud, navigate to Scans.
-2. In the list of Scans, click the one that is associated with the checks you wish to execute.
+2. In the list of scan definitions, click the one that is associated with the checks you wish to execute.
-3. In the scan schedule page, click **Run Scan** to immediately execute all checks that use this scan schedule.
+3. In the scan definition page, click **Run Scan** to immediately execute all checks that use this scan definition.

 ### Run a scan in an agreement
 *Requires a Soda Agent*